Japanese Title: Pokémon! I Choose You!

 - Stock Animal Diet: The Pokédex states that Rattata, being a rodent Pokémon, eats cheese.

 - Super-Persistent Predator: The Spearow flock is a terrifying one.
 Instead of simply driving off Ash and Pikachu away from their territory, the Spearow relentlessly pursue them through the fields, rivers, forests and even a thunderstorm to no ends.
-Not even Misty's bike can outrun them for long.
+Not even Misty's bike can outrun them for long, and the only thing that stops them is Pikachu unleashing a massive electric attack that fries the entire flock to a crisp.

 - Vile Villain, Saccharine Show: The Spearow, and later its flock.
 It's the first Pokémon that is treated as a serious threat and it's clearly implied that the flock wouldn't hesitate to kill a young trainer and his Pokémon.